near/wasmer/lib/README.md

 * `cli` — The Wasmer CLI itself,
 * `compiler` — The base for the compiler implementations, it defines the framework for the compilers and provides everything they need:
+  * `compiler-cranelift` — A WebAssembly compiler based on the Cranelift compiler infrastructure,
+  * `compiler-llvm` — A WebAssembly compiler based on the LLVM compiler infrastructure; recommended for runtime speed performance,
   * `compiler-singlepass` — A WebAssembly compiler based on our own compilation infrastructure;
     recommended for compilation-time speed performance.
 * `derive` — A set of procedural macros used inside Wasmer,